UstymUkhman/vite-plugin-glsl/README.md

 }
 ```

-**Note:** When used with [three.js](https://github.com/mrdoob/three.js) r0.99 and higher, it's possible to include shader chunks as specified in the documentation,
+**Note:** When used with [three.js](https://github.com/mrdoob/three.js) r0.99 and higher, it's possible to include shader chunks as specified in the [documentation](https://threejs.org/docs/index.html?q=Shader#api/en/materials/ShaderMaterial),
-and those imports will be ignored by `vite-plugin-glsl` since they are handled internally by the library itself:
+those imports will be ignored by `vite-plugin-glsl` since they are handled internally by the library itself:

 ```glsl
 precision highp float;